 Comfort: Some competitors offer more advanced suspension systems, but Miller strikes a balance between cost and user comfort.

-Feature Set: Miller’s Classic helmets tend to favor simplicity over feature overload seen in some competitor models, benefiting users prioritizing ease of use.
+Feature Set: Miller’s Classic helmets favor simplicity over feature overload seen in some competitor models, benefiting users who prioritize ease of use.

 User preferences often hinge on specific needs such as welding type, budget, and brand loyalty.